Meet the Art and Wilderness Institute Green Team behind the Green Masjid Initiative

 Suhana Shereef

-Green Masjid Initiative Manager
+Green Masjid Initiative Director

 Suhana started her journey with the AWI community through her children’s outdoor education classes at AWI.
 As a family, they slowly started making changes in their daily lives to be more mindful of doing their part to help take care of the environment.
 In her free time, she enjoys making special handmade gifts and enjoying a quiet cup of tea.